 First of all, there are few steps you need to follow in order to be able to work as a freelance programmer:

 1. Choose a specialization

 The first one is to specialize in an area and be very comfortable with it.
-E.g., if you want to work as Android Developer then it’s mandatory to have at least intermediate knowledge of creating Android apps, meaning that, you’re able to create general purpose usable Android apps.
+E.g., if you want to work as an Android Developer then it’s mandatory to have at least intermediate knowledge of creating Android apps, meaning that, you’re able to create general purpose usable Android apps.
 You don’t have to be an expert in the area but you have to have the knowledge and skills that will let you work comfortably.
 And you will learn more as you create more advanced projects.

 2. Build a portfolio

 When individuals and startups look for freelancers, they want to know what projects did you work on, what have you achieved, and what your skills are.
 If you put yourself in a startup shoes you would want to hire someone who can get the job done, and the best way to find out the ability of that programmer is to check their portfolio.
 Moreover, your portfolio has to contain genuine information and projects that you really created yourself.
-NEVER cheat, because if you do then it will first ruin your reputation and you will be exposed sooner than you think.
+NEVER cheat, because if you do then it would first ruin your reputation and you would be exposed sooner than you think.
 Therefore, be authentic so that you get a long term relationship with that startup and you will get the possibility to grow and charge a big chunk of change for each hour you work!

 What I mean by “volunteer” is to find individuals or startups and do a piece of software or solve a problem for them and in return get a review either in one of the freelance websites or in your portfolio or both.
 This way you will collect some reviews that will make your life easier as you apply for future projects.
 Remember to reach out to these individuals and startups, you can find then on freelancing websites or locally, once you reach them offer them your service in exchange for a review.
 That way you will get experience and improve your skills too.